richtechguy/NexusVXLAN/README.txt

 - Interswitch links must be enabled
 - The nxapi feature must be enabled on each switch
 - It is recommended to enable LLDP prior to running the script.
 The script will enable it, but it may pull LLDP info before it's available.
 Enabling the feature before running the script resolves the issue.

+IMPORTANT INFORMATION ABOUT VPC
+This script is not written to deploy vPC on a VXLAN environment for Nexus Switches.
+If you wish to run vPC in your setup, it is recommended to run this script first, then configure vPC.
+If the vPC feature is active on the switch, you will need to do a 'shut' - 'no shut' on the loopback1 interface of each leaf switch with the vPC feature active.

 All files including the config file must be in the same directory folder.